 Abortionist literally chokes on her own words regarding abortion being necessary for health reasons

-Attorneys questioned Dr. Carr on her multiple diagnosis only for her to resort to mere speculation on every single listed reason for why Keisha's abortion was a necessity.
+Attorneys questioned Dr. Carr on her multiple diagnoses, only for her to resort to mere speculation on every single listed reason for why Keisha's abortion was a necessity.

 The document she wrote claims she spent just twenty minutes speaking to Keisha before making this assessment.